JT-PT/JT-PT/readme.md

 🔭 I'm Developing an app in Laravel.

-:basketball: My Favorite sport is Basketball
+:basketball: My Favorite sport is Basketball.

 :video_game: I love to play Video Games.